 Kangal or Sivas kangal dogs are known by other names including Kangal Kopegi and karabas or black heads.
 The Turkish word kangal is pronounced as ‘Kahn-gull’.
 These are working dogs trained to guard livestock but are extremely child-friendly and people oriented.
-Let us find out more about Kangal dogs, including their lifespan, fun facts, temperament traits, what you can expect to pay for one and everything else you need to know about raising this gorgeous dog breed.
+Let us find out more about Kangal dogs, including their lifespan, fun facts, temperament traits and everything else you need to know about raising this gorgeous dog breed.

 - Kangal dogs originated in the small region of Kangal of the Sivas province in Turkey.
 This area is highly isolated and cut off due to mountains and as a result, Kangals have maintained their pureblood lines and haven’t been crossed with any other dog breeds.

 - Because of their stark similarities with the Anatolian Shepherds, many people refer to Anatolian shepherd dogs as Kangal dogs.
 In reality, the two are very different breeds.
 Another breed called the aksaray malaklisi dog is also very similar to both the Kangal and Anatolian shepherd.
 However, this breed has originated in the Aksaray region of Turkey.

 - As both Kangals and Anatolian shepherds are outstanding livestock guarding dogs, the Cheetah Conservation Fund has also started to include kangal dog breed in their Livestock Guarding Dog program since 2008.
 Since then, kangals have successfully saved livestock herds from cheetahs and other African predators.